COVID-19 Hands On Community Support Resources

 Hands On partners supporting People who are Homebound or Unhoused:

-Volunteer needs: Volunteers and close friends of p:ear, we’d love your help preparing and donating food!
-We are serving over 150 to-go meals per day and are seeking help continuing to meet the needs of Portland's homeless youth.
-We remain committed to doing our very best to ensure that p:ear continues to be a compassionate, safe and reliable resource to our community during this challenging time.
-To sign up to provide food for 10-25 people (or more if you can) on a day that works well for you, please visit https://www.mealtrain.com/trains/1wgw6q.
+Volunteer needs: We are serving 150+ to-go meals per day and are seeking volunteer help to continue to meet the needs of Portland's homeless youth.
+To sign up to provide food for at least 125 people (or donate food items to supplement our bagged meals) on a day that works well for you, please visit https://www.mealtrain.com/trains/1wgw6q.

 Volunteer needs: Yes - sign up here: View upcoming Operation Nightwatch volunteer shifts.